-You and your ex-partner will need to speak regularly to discuss the child or children’s upbringing and their daily or weekly or monthly programmes so that any contact can work as well as is possible for the benefit of the child or children, not the parents.
+You and your ex-partner will need to speak regularly to discuss the child or children’s upbringing and their daily, weekly or monthly programmes so that any contact can work as well as is possible for the benefit of the child or children, not the parents.

-Often if one parent works abroad or works various shift patterns, cycle patterns of contact are often agreed upon, with for example it being agreed between the parents that say the mother has the children one weekend and the father having the children the following weekend.
+Often if one parent works abroad or works various shift patterns, cycle patterns of contact are often agreed upon.

 It is fairly important that you and your ex-partner keep each other generally informed as to where the children and each of you may be contacted.
 This is particularly important so that if a child or children suffer from any illness, then the other parent can be informed promptly.

 Again, Prism Family Law can help here.
 We can make contact with the other parent and try and reach an amicable arrangement with them for the provision of contact.
 In cases whereby matters cannot be agreed upon, we can refer parents to mediation in order to determine whether child arrangements concerning contact can be agreed upon amicably without resort to court.
 If however despite those endeavours no practical or any solution at all found, then Prism Family Law can help by providing help and advice in relation to the issuing of proceedings for a Child Arrangements Order.

 If you are the parent looking to change or perhaps even stop contact but are unsure as to how best to go about changing the arrangements, then Prism Family Law can help.
 We can communicate with the other parent concerned and make them aware of your concerns, and we can help to try and find alternative solutions and ways of perhaps managing the contact so that it can be promoted but also at the same time made entirely safe to address any risks that may be associated with contact.

 Often an issue between parents is the question of how best contact can fit around a child’s school commitments.